dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 - Exit = Close the program
 \*Note - Running the program via command line expects to use an instance of RabbitMQ to send events to.

-To run the package programatically create an instance of:
+To run the package programmatically create an instance of:
 ```sh
 /src/main/java/dataGenerator/generators/EventGenerator.java
 ```